 You'll be asked to lie on your back on an X-ray table.
 You'll be linked up to a heart monitor and given a local anaesthetic to numb your skin.
 An intravenous (IV) line will also be inserted into a vein, in case you need to have painkillers or a sedative.

 The cardiologist then makes a small incision in the skin of your groin, wrist or arm, over an artery where your pulse can be felt.
 A small tube called a sheath is inserted into the artery to keep it open during the procedure.

 A catheter is passed through the sheath and guided along the artery into the opening of your left or right coronary artery.

 A thin, flexible wire is then passed down the inside of the catheter to beyond the narrowed area.
 A small, sausage-shaped balloon is passed over the wire to the narrowed area and inflated for about 20-30 seconds.
 This squashes the fatty material on the inside walls of the artery to widen it.
 This may be done several times.

 While the balloon is inflated, the artery will be completely blocked and you may have some chest pain.
 However, this is normal and is nothing to worry about.
 The pain should go away when the balloon is deflated.
 Ask your cardiologist for pain medication if you find it uncomfortable.

-You should not feel anything else as the catheter moves through the artery, but you may feel an occasional missed or extra heartbeat.
+You shouldn't feel anything else as the catheter moves through the artery, but you may feel an occasional missed or extra heartbeat.
 This is nothing to worry about and is completely normal.

-If you are having a stent inserted (see below), it will be delivered already fitted onto a balloon and will open up as the balloon is inflated.
+If you're having a stent inserted (see below), it will be already fitted onto a balloon and opens up as the balloon is inflated.
 The stent will be left inside your artery after the balloon is deflated and removed.